learosema/web-audio-components/README.md

 ## Installation and running

 * No `npm install` (for now).
-* `npm start` uses PHP to start a development web server.
-If you don't want to use PHP, fair alternatives are `python -m SimpleHTTPServer` or the node [http-server](https://npmjs.com/package/http-server).
+* `npm start` uses PHP to start a development web server at http://localhost:8000/.
+* If you don't want to use PHP, fair alternatives are `python -m SimpleHTTPServer` or the node [http-server](https://npmjs.com/package/http-server).

 ## Resources